mromanello/hucitlib/docs/setup.rst

 Default triple store
 --------------------

-By default ``hucitlib`` reads its data from a public triple store, which runs on the CLARIAH Druid infrastructure.

-By default, when initialising a :py:class:`~hucitlib.KnowledgeBase` instance, RDF data are read from a read-only public triple store, which runs on the CLARIAH Druid infrastructure:
+By default, when initialising a :py:class:`hucitlib.KnowledgeBase` instance, RDF data are read from a read-only public triple store, which runs on the CLARIAH Druid infrastructure: